Rajivrocks-Ltd/TrackmaniaAI/README.md

 ## General Information
 The project is structured as follows:
 - `README.md`: The README file that you are currently reading.
-- `requirements.txt`: Contains the required packages to run the project.
 - `configs`: Contains the `config.json` files for each implemented algorithm
 - `train_files`: Contains the custom track and reward pickle file used for training an agent with TMRL.
 - `data`: Contains the results from training the agents.